-This virtual and automated listening can sometimes allow for a personalized touch, but there is nothing more significant than YOU spending the time to listen to your customers truly.
+This virtual and automated listening can sometimes allow for a personalized touch, but there is nothing more significant than YOU taking the time to truly listen to your customers.
 The listening necessary to form and maintain effective customer engagement is of the deepest and most comprehensive sort, and it focuses on authentic connection and the identification of genuine needs.
-This connection happens externally with the company's target audience and competitors and internally with its employees and culture.
+This connection happens externally with the company's target audience and competitors, and internally with its employees and culture.

 In my work with clients, ranging from financial organizations to software companies and beyond, my focus is consistently on encouraging and growing a company's connection to and comprehensive understanding of its context.
 It is so easy for a new company to swoop in, make assumptions about their customers' wants, and forge ahead with its own roadmap instead of pausing to listen.
 My task often focuses on helping shift a company's message to potential customers from "Here's what you need and why" to initial questions like, "What goals and challenges are keeping you up at night?"
 Once that real conversation has occurred, customers can draw to a service or product that is genuinely the thing they want or need.